Jobs & Internships

 • While performing the duties of this job, the employee must be able to work in a fast-paced, sometimes stressful, customer service- and production-oriented environment, perform duties under pressure, and meet deadlines in a timely manner.
 The employee must also work as part of a team, complete assignments independently, and take instructions from managers.

-• Employees must be free from substance dependency.
+• Employees must be free from chemical dependency.
 Employees must demonstrate sustained mental and emotional stability in order to maintain safe boundaries with and for our team and stakeholders.

 Student Writer (part-time, student)